Lexus-Banton/Lexus-Banton/README.md

 - 👋 Hi, I’m @Lexus-Banton
 - 👀 I’m interested in Anime, Games, Code, Cosplay, and more!
-- 🌱 I’m currently looking for work.
+- 🌱 I’m currently enrolled in Delaware Tech.
 So More projects to come!
 - 💞️ I’m looking to collaborate on fun projects and things that can be useful to others!
 - 📫 How to reach me lexcancode@gmail.com or my Twitter link in Bio!